 The following rating of asset criticality can serve as a start :

 Shuts down the entire plant, multiple production lines, safety & / or environmental reasons, equipment affecting multiple zones or areas.
 Equipment classified as highly profitable or with high customer service needs or high volume demands.
-Equipment with high repair cost when they fail.
+Equipment with high repair costs when they fail.

 Some reduced capacity, Equipment that can be bypassed economically for a period.
 Components on a single line.